MoveToAsia is dedicated to entrepreneurs, business owners, and international buyers who wish to leverage opportunities

 That’s why MoveToAsia was born: to inform expatriates who wish to move to Asia.
-Cover a range of topics that may be related to these different types of people, such as finding an apartment, installation, health coverage and visas, for example.
+It covers a range of topics that may be related to these different types of people, such as finding an apartment, , health coverage and visas, for example.

 Information for Expats

 In general we meet three types of expatriates in Vietnam, Cambodia and Thailand:

-- These are mainly retirees who have worked all their lives in France, Belgium, Switzerland and who move to Southeast Asia for several years to benefit from a favourable cost of living, a mild climate or following a previous trip that delighted them.
+- First we have retirees who have worked all their lives in France, Belgium, and Switzerland and who move to Southeast Asia for several years to benefit from a favorable cost of living, a mild climate or following a previous trip that delighted them.

 - The second type: Young graduates with or without diplomas who wish to acquire their first work experience abroad and benefit from the considerable growth and dynamism of the South Asian region.

 - Finally, entrepreneurs and project leaders who wish to open up markets in the Asian region.
 A restaurant, a hotel, importing or exporting products, as well as any other business creation abroad.
 This region of the world enjoys full employment, almost double-digit growth and a middle class that has increasing purchasing power.

-These expatriates face problems to overcome in the first few months after their arrival in terms of health (finding international health insurance), housing (settling in an attractive and attractive part of their new city that suits their taste), taxation (knowing how to pay taxes, declaring their residence, Paying possible taxes on investments in the host country or country of origin), bank accounts and money (transfer of money from abroad, use of efficient credit cards that minimize fees) are also problems that often occur and new services can considerably improve this.
+These expatriates face problems to overcome in the first few months after their arrival in terms of health (finding international health insurance), housing (settling in an attractive part of their new city that suits their taste), taxation (knowing how to pay taxes, declaring their residence, paying possible taxes on investments in the host country or country of origin), bank accounts and money (transfer of money from abroad, and the use of efficient credit cards that minimize fees) are also problems that often occur and new services can considerably improve this.

 Moving abroad was a significant point in my life: I decided to quit France when my online business started to grow.
 Being an expat allowed me to face different challenges that boost my self-development skills on a personal and professional level.